luiswirth/bsc-thesis/src/matter/mesh.typ

 = Topology & Geometry of Simplicial Riemannian Manifolds

-In this chapter we will develop various data structures and algorithms to represent and work with our Finite Element mesh.
-It will store the topological and geometrical properties of our arbitrary dimensional discrete PDE domain.
-A simplicial complex @hatcher:algtop will be used to represent the topology (incidence and adjacency) of the mesh and double as the container for all the mesh entities, which are all simplicies.
-It will also provide unique identification through a global numbering, and iteration of all these entities.
-For the geometry, all edge lengths of the mesh will be stored to compute the piecewise-flat (over the cells) Riemannian metric @frankel:diffgeo, known as the Regge metric @regge.
-We also support the optional storage of global vertex coordinates, if an embedding were to be known.
+In this chapter, we develop various data structures and algorithms to represent and work with our Finite Element mesh.
+This mesh stores the topological and geometrical properties of our arbitrary-dimensional discrete PDE domain.
+A simplicial complex @hatcher:algtop will represent the topology (incidence and adjacency) of the mesh and serve as the container for all mesh entities, which are simplices.
+It also provides unique identification through global numbering and iteration over these entities.
+For the geometry, edge lengths are stored to compute the piecewise-flat (over the cells) Riemannian metric @frankel:diffgeo, known as the Regge metric @regge.
+We also support the optional storage of global vertex coordinates if an embedding is known.

 == Coordinate Simplicies

-Finite Element Methods benefit from their ability to work on unstructured meshes @hiptmair:numpde.
+Finite Element Methods benefit from their ability to work on unstructured meshes
-So instead of subdividing a domain into a regular grid, FEM works on potentially highly non-uniform meshes.
-The simplest type of mesh that works for such non-uniform meshes are simplicial meshes.
-In 2D these are triangular meshes as known from computer graphics.
+@hiptmair:numpde.
+Instead of subdividing a domain into a regular grid, FEM operates on potentially highly non-uniform meshes.
+The simplest mesh type suitable for such non-uniform domains are simplicial meshes.
+In 2D, these are the familiar triangular meshes from computer graphics, while 3D simplicial meshes are composed of tetrahedra.
+These building blocks must be generalized for our arbitrary-dimensional implementation.
-A 3D simplicial mesh is made up from tetrahedrons.
-These building blocks need to be generalized to our arbitrary dimensional implementation.

-We begin the exposition of the mesh topic with a coordinate-based object that relies on an embedding in an ambient space.
-Later on we will shed the coordinates and only rely on intrinsic geometry.
+We begin the discussion of mesh representation with a coordinate-based object that relies on an embedding in an ambient space.
+Later, we will discard the coordinates and rely solely on intrinsic geometry.
+However, for didactic purposes, starting with coordinates is helpful.
-For didactics it's however useful to start with coordinates.

 #v(0.5cm)

-The generalization of 2D triangles and 3D tetrahedra to $n$D is called a $n$-simplex @hatcher:algtop.
-There is a type of simplex for every dimension.
+The generalization of 2D triangles and 3D tetrahedra to $n$ dimensions is called an $n$-simplex @hatcher:algtop.
+There is a type of simplex for every dimension;
-These are first 4 kinds:
+the first four kinds are:
-- A 0-simplex is a point,
+- A 0-simplex is a point.
-- a 1-simplex is a line segment,
+- A 1-simplex is a line segment.
-- a 2-simplex is a triangle, and
+- A 2-simplex is a triangle.
-- a 3-simplex is a tetrahedron.
+- A 3-simplex is a tetrahedron.

-The idea here is that an $n$-simplex is the polytope with the fewest vertices that spans a $n$-dimensional affine subspace of $RR^N$.
-It's the simplest $n$-polytope there is.
+The underlying idea is that an $n$-simplex is the convex hull of $n+1$ affinely independent points, forming the simplest possible $n$-dimensional polytope.
+An
-A $n$-simplex $sigma$ always has $n+1$ vertices $avec(v)_0,dots,avec(v)_n in RR^N$ in a possibly higher dimensional space $RR^N, N >= n$ and the simplex is the patch of space bounded by the convex hull of the vertices.
+$n$-simplex $sigma$ is defined by $n+1$ vertices $avec(v)_0, dots, avec(v)_n in
+RR^N$ in a possibly higher-dimensional space $RR^N$ (where $N >= n$).
+The simplex itself is the region bounded by the convex hull of these vertices:
 $
   Delta(RR^n) in.rev sigma =
   "convex" {avec(v)_0,dots,avec(v)_n} =